Anilkutsa/coding-shuttle/W2P2-Employee/README.md

-# 🚀 Coding Shuttle: Week 2 - Build Set of API's for Engineering Department!
+# 🚀 Coding Shuttle: Week 2 - Build Set of API's for Employee Management System !!!
-The following was discovered as part of building this project:

-* The original package name 'com.codingshuttle.w2p2.department.w2p2-department' is invalid and this project uses 'com.codingshuttle.w2p2.department.w2p2_department' instead.
+Welcome to Week 2 of the Coding Shuttle course!
+In this week, we will cover the below mentioned topics.

 # 📚 Topics Covered in Week 2
 1. Spring boot web and MVC Architecure